Antoine-Alexandre/DecodeTech/content/about.md

 ***

 # Other contributors 🏅
-You want to contribute?!
+Want to contribute?!
 Take a look at our [contribution page](https://decodetech.eu/post/contribute/)!
 ***

 # Acknowledgments 👏